hayhay33/950/project/pdr.md

 - Who will be responsible for what parts of the project (For example, coding, soldering, building structure, testing)

 Limitations on the PDR:

-Because we have 15 teams, we have a limited amount of time to dedicate to the PDRs in class (Mar.
-14 - 16).
-We will spread the PDRs across class and discussions.
-We will put out a schedule of the PDRs on Monday, March 13th.
+Because we have a lot of teams, we have a limited amount of time to dedicate to the PDRs in class.
+We will most likely spread the PDRs across class and discussions.
+We will put out a schedule of the PDRs on the Monday of PDR week.

-All PDRs presentations are due on Tuesday, March 14th at 1 PM.
+All PDRs presentations are due on the Tuesday of PDR week before class (see Canvas for the exact date and time!)

 Each PDR presentation will be 20 minutes including questions.
 Expect 10 minutes for questions, so each PDR should be aimed at 10 minutes.

 Please follow the presentation style described in class.
-Your PDR will be graded on the presentation style as well as the technical content.
+Your PDR will be graded on the presentation style (4x) as well as the technical content (1x).

 Please treat the PDR as a semi-professional presentation.
 You don't have to wear a suit, but don't wear sweat pants.